ravindu135madushan/SaferDashboard/README.md

 - **No Web Dashboard**: Check Wi-Fi connection and ensure you are connected to `SensorDashboard`.
 - **Sensor Values Not Updating**: Verify hardware connections and sensor functionality.
-- **Servo Not Moving**: Ensure the servo is connected correctly and receives power.